"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-A study to learn more about how women may self-manage symptoms of ovarian cancer (CRUK Guardian Angels)
+A study to learn more about how women may self manage symptoms of ovarian cancer (CRUK Guardian Angels)

-Cancer Research UK supports this study.
+Cancer Research UK supported this study.

 More about this trial